hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

    collusion.
 16 is the highest number of rounds currently available.

-   NOTE: To prevent system abuse, an average of one in ten rounds of masternode mixing incurs a fee of .0001 DASH.
+   NOTE: To prevent system abuse, an average of one in ten rounds of masternode mixing incurs a fee of .0001 HISTORIA.

-3. Enter a target value for **Amount of Dash to keep anonymized**.
+3. Enter a target value for **Amount of Historia to keep anonymized**.
 This value provides a lower boundary on the final amount of funds to be anonymized.
 Depending on how the client splits your wallet balance, you may end up with denominated inputs whose sum total is greater